CombustionToolbox/combustion_toolbox_sample/README.md

 For a proper description of each routine included in the code, please refer to the [online documentation](https://combustion-toolbox-website.readthedocs.io/en/latest/documentation/functions/index.html).
 For a detailed description of the output, please refer to the manuscript.

-Laslty, if there is any question, unexpected behavior, or bug in the code, please use the add-on uifeedback as in Fig. 1 (**we do not collect any data from the sender, it can be totally anonymous.**).
+Laslty, if there is any question, unexpected behavior, or bug in the code, please use the add-on uifeedback (**we do not collect any data from the sender, it can be totally anonymous**, e.g., as email write @test.com).
 It can be started by writing in the prompt:
 ```matlab
 uifeedback()
 ```